Rule 3301-35-07 | Data-driven improvement.

 (3) Monitor, evaluate, improve, and update the information to meet changing educational needs.

-(B) For key operational and educational areas, school districts and schools should determine their baseline performance levels, evaluate and compare their performance levels with similar school districts and schools, benchmarks and generally accepted best practices.
-The school district or school shall use the comparative information, performance index score and other data to promote innovation, improve instruction and learning, improve school district and school performance, and set higher goals for future achievement.
+(B) For key operational and educational areas, school districts and schools should determine their baseline performance levels, evaluate and compare their performance levels with similar school districts and schools, and generally accepted best practices.
+The school district or school shall use where applicable, the comparative information, state performance data, relevant local measures, and other data to promote innovation, improve instruction and learning, improve school district and school performance, and set higher goals for future achievement.
 The analysis of performance data, including disaggregated data, may be used to:

 (1) Determine progress, identify areas for improvement, and develop corrective action plans;

-(2) Measure year-to-year improvement of various student populations; and
+(2) Measure year-to-year improvement of various student populations, including the subgroups listed in division (D)(3) of section 3301.07 of the Revised Code; and

 (3) Communicate student performance results to staff, parents, and other stakeholders.